 - The need for multiple signatures

-- Any restrictions that you add take up extra space (see below)
+- Any restrictions you add

 Restricting the Endorsement

 When you endorse a check, you authorize whoever has it to collect the money.

-That’s usually just fine because your bank will collect the money and deposit those funds into your account.
+This doesn't usually cause problems because your bank will collect the money and deposit those funds into your account.

 However, if a check is lost or stolen after it’s endorsed, a thief could potentially cash the check or direct the deposit to a different account.

-A restrictive endorsement reduces your risk by limiting what happens to the funds after you endorse.
+A restrictive endorsement reduces your risk by limiting what happens to the funds after you endorse the check.
 For example, you can prevent the check from being cashed, so there will always be a paper trail showing where the money goes.